-Flete is aesthetically significant as a fine and intact example of a Late Victorian residence, exhibiting the principle characteristics associated with that period.
+Flete is aesthetically significant as a fine and intact example of a Late Victorian Italianate style residence designed by architect Thomas Watts.
 Key characteristics of aesthetic value include the wrought iron lacework verandah, projecting polygonal bays, a hipped slate roof, decorative Italianate chimney caps, decorative bracketing under the eaves, stucco render, decorative timber joinery and deep wrap around verandah.
 The interior is of aesthetic significance, built around a central hall configuration and elaborately decorated with an arched ceiling, plastering and pillars.
 The cast iron front fence also adds to the aesthetic value of the place.
 (Criterion E)